Skip to Main Content

 • Online personal loan lenders: These can be a solid option if you require quick cash.
 For example, the typical personal loan funding time for online lenders is anywhere from the next business day to five days after you’re approved.
 You can also prequalify with most personal loan lenders online, which gives you an idea of the rates and terms you’ll qualify for before submitting a full application.

-• Traditional banks: If you have a long-standing relationship with your bank, you may be able to score more favorable loan terms.
+• Banks: If you have a long-standing relationship with your bank, you may be able to score more favorable loan terms.
 However, it may also have higher minimum credit score requirements to qualify.
 Plus, it can take up to a week to get approved for a loan with a bank.

 • Credit unions: These typically have lower rates than banks, but you’ll generally need to be a member to apply.
 The timeline to loan funding is generally 1 to 7 days.